zckly/ai-engineer-roadmap/README.md

 1. **Function Calling and Tool Usage**
    - Implement LLM-powered tools and integrate external functions
+   - Project: Build a personal assistant that can interact with your calendar, email, and task list

 2. **Web-browsing Capabilities**
+   - Learn about techniques for scraping and summarizing web content
    - Project: Build an open-source version of Perplexity (like [morph.so](https://morph.so))

 3. **Fine-tuning LLMs**
    - Techniques for adapting pre-trained models to specific tasks
+   - Project: Fine-tune a model on a specific domain (e.g., medical terminology, legal jargon)

 4. **Embeddings and Vector Databases**
    - Understand and implement vector representations of text
-   - Explore vector database solutions for efficient similarity search
+   - Explore vector database solutions for efficient similarity search (e.g. [Chroma](https://www.trychroma.com/), [Supabase](https://supabase.com/vector), [Weaviate](https://weaviate.io/))
+   - Project: Build a semantic search engine for a large corpus of documents

 5. **Retrieval Augmented Generation (RAG)**
+   - Learn about different RAG architectures and when to use them
    - Project: Develop a "Chat with PDF" application

 6. **AI Agents**